Roots and Radishes

 Step-by-Step Instructions

-Peach blueberry salad ingredients in clear glass bowl
+Peach blueberry salad ingredients in a bowl.

-Serve with your favorite protein, some grains (I love tossing farro and wheat berries into this salad), or a thick slice of sourdough and butter.
+Serve with your favorite protein, some grains (I love tossing farro and wheat berries into this salad), or a thick slice of sourdough and olive oil or butter.
 Sometimes I even eat a large peach blueberry salad alongside a thick slice of avocado toast with everything bagel seasoning, and call it a lunch.
 Yum!!

 Hint: If you don't plan on serving right away, I recommend waiting to top with almonds, aged balsamic, and olive oil.
 This will keep your greens as fresh as possible (not soggy), and your almonds nice and crunchy.